chrisjwaddell/bab/README.md

 *Lines after* - Number of lines to show after the matching text.
 The default is 3.

 ### Search result output
 The results layout can be customized.
-Here is also where you select if and where to display the filename and line number.
+Here is also where you select if and where to display the filename and line number.\
 You can insert filename anywhere by putting in *{F}*.
-Insert a line number by inserting *{N}*.
+Insert a line number by inserting *{N}*.\
-There are 3 sections and 3 columns to the results section
+There are 3 sections and 3 columns to the results section\

 *Filelist at top* - Show a file list of files found at the top.
-This can be handy if you use macros to flick between file results fast.
+This can be handy if you use macros to flick between file results fast.\
 *topcolumn1* - Text that signified a beginning of each matching result.
-You can put in a format for displaying the start of the results. '---------------{F} ------------" will show the filename with dashes around it.
+You can put in a format for displaying the start of the results. '---------------{F} ------------" will show the filename with dashes around it.\
-*resultscolumn1* - Column one is for filename and/or line number. {F} to display filepath, {N} to display line number, you can put space characters in.
+*resultscolumn1* - Column one is for filename and/or line number. {F} to display filepath, {N} to display line number, you can put space characters in.\
-*bottomcolumn1*
-*bottomcolumn2*
-*bottomcolumn3*

-# Some handy uses

-Use it to search a group of files for certain text.
-Search your log files for specific text.
-Search your coding files for specific text.

-To be able to search your text even better, you can create your own system with your own markers or tags in text files.
-Each tag begins with a certain character or string such as *#* or *\*\** eg #1 - to signify priority one.
+*bottomcolumn1*\
+*bottomcolumn2*\
+*bottomcolumn3*\

 # Contributions